devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for Lift & Shift.md

 # Flow Of Execution For Lift & Shift
-1. Login to AWS Account
-2. Create Security Groups for all groups of instances
+1. Create Security Groups for all groups of instances
-3. Create Key Pairs
+2. Create Key Pairs
-4. Launch Instances with userdata[Bash Scripts]
+3. Launch Instances with userdata[Bash Scripts]
-5. Update IP to name mapping in Route53
+4. Update IP to name mapping in Route53
-6. Build Application from source code
+5. Build Application from source code
-7. Upload the built artifact to S3
+6. Upload the built artifact to S3
-8. Download the artifact to Tomcat Ec2 instance
+7. Download the artifact to Tomcat Ec2 instance
-9. Buy a Domain and Configure SSL Certificate for your Domain
+8. Buy a Domain and Configure SSL Certificate for your Domain
-10. Setup ELB with HTTPS [Certs from AWS Certificate Manager]
+9. Setup ELB with HTTPS [Certs from AWS Certificate Manager]
-11. Map ELB Endpoint to website name in Godaddy DNS
+10. Map ELB Endpoint to website name in Godaddy DNS
-12. Verify that the entire setup works
+11. Verify that the entire setup works
-13. Build Autoscaling Group for the Tomcat Instances to handle load
+12. Build Autoscaling Group for the Tomcat Instances to handle load

 -----------------------------------

-## 2. Create your Security Groups
+## 1. Create your Security Groups
 Navigate to **AWS Security Groups**

 ### Create a sg for your Elastic Load Balancer